SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In the second decad, AzhwAr explains about bhagavAn‘s the following aspects of bhagavAn’s incarnations which reveal his supremacy and simplicity that lead to him being most enjoyable (as indicated previously):
+In the second decad, AzhwAr explains about following aspects of bhagavAn’s incarnations which reveal his supremacy and simplicity which lead to him being most enjoyable (as indicated previously):

-- him being the controller of all (not just in parama padham but even in his incarnations – applicable for all aspects)
+- he being the controller of all (not just in parama padham but even in his incarnations – applicable for all aspects)

-- him being the cause to remove unwanted aspects and bestow desired aspects (for his devotees)
+- he being the cause to remove unwanted aspects and bestow desired aspects (for his devotees)

 - his lotus-eyed nature that reveals his supremacy

-- him resting in the milk-ocean to protect his devotees
+- his resting in the milk-ocean to protect his devotees

 - his ability to connect disconnected aspects (i.e., making impossible things work)

-- him being the protector in all manners
+- he being the protector in all manners

-- him being the cause for the creation, sustenance and annihilation of the universe(s)
+- he being the cause for the creation, sustenance and annihilation of the universe(s)

-Thus, AzhwAr explains emperumAn‘s supremacy over all, easily approachable nature and his charming nature which increases the sweetness of him.
+Thus, AzhwAr explains emperumAn‘s supremacy over all, his easily approachable nature and his charming nature which increase the sweetness of him.

 Highlights from periyavAchchAn piLLai‘s introduction